JackSzwergold/Cheat-Sheets/content/Using an Ubuntu Linux Server 1.md

     sudo nano /etc/update-motd.d/91-release-upgrade

 Technically speaking, I could conceivably just delete the `updates-available` and `release-upgrade` files as well.
 But I personally do not like destroying files and data that I could potentially need or use in the future.
 So I find that commenting out the few lines of core functionality in those two files to a preferable way of neutering them in this case.

-***

-*Using an Ubuntu Linux Server • Part 1: Configuring a Base Level Ubuntu Server (c) by Jack Szwergold; written on March 19, 2014.
-This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License (CC-BY-NC-4.0).*